conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 Authentication from client is mandatory against Gateway and communication will be encrypted using TLS.

-Supported authentication mechanisms
+Supported authentication mechanisms:

-- Plain
+- PLAIN
-- OAuthBearer
+- OAUTHBEARER

 #### Plain